jmeadows17/equational-inference/README.md

 # equational-inference
-Repo for the "Similarity-based equational inference in physics" paper.
+Repository for the "Similarity-based equational inference in physics" paper.

 Although the experiment from the paper is described fully by the **Equational_Inference_Full_Experiment** notebook and the PhysAI-DS1.csv dataset, it is difficult to read.